glassroom/heinsen_routing/README.md

 #### Example of End-to-End Credit Assignment

 Here is a typical example of end-to-end credit assignment, in this case for a visual task.
 The credit assignments are computed by three sequential routings, after we train them to route all hidden embeddings in a Transformer (at 25 levels of depth, flattened into a single sequence) to a sequence of predicted scores for ImageNet-1k classification.
-The end-to-end credit assignments are additive, so we add them over all depths to obtain the end-to-end credit assigned to each pixel patch.
-As we can see, our algorithm assigns credit end-to-end to the dog's body in shallower layers, and to its nose, mouth, ears, and paws in deeper layers:
+The end-to-end credit assignments are additive, so we add them over all depths to obtain the end-to-end credit assigned to each pixel patch. *As you can see, our algorithm assigns credit end-to-end to the dog's body in shallower layers, and to its nose, mouth, ears, and paws in deeper layers*:

 > ![Sample end-to-end credit assignment in vision](assets/fig_sample_credit_assignments_vision_from_paper.png)